tusharmtech/D2HSubscriberDemo/README.md

 # D2HSubscriberDemo
-This is a D2H subscriber Console Application where User can check the subscriptions Packs ,  recharge the account and Subscriber the packs , channels and Servies.
+This is a D2H subscriber Console Application where User can check the subscriptions Packs ,  recharge the account and Subscribe the packs , channels and Servies.
 #Getting Started
 Once you run the project , Application will show you operation which User can Perform. it will  be look like: